prakharmrsl/easypcceo.github.io/pages/league-of-legends-mouse/league-of-legends-mouse.md

 The [Mionix Castor Multi-Color Ergonomic Optical Gaming Mouse](https://amzn.to/2A8rzT0){: target="_blank"} is suited for right-handed gamers, and it is compatible with every mouse grip style.

-The mouse has six programmable macro buttons – moreover, it has pinky and ring finger support, which helps to prevent hand cramps even after hours of gaming.
+The mouse has six programmable [macro](https://insider.razer.com/index.php?threads/what-are-macros.19193/){: target="_blank"} buttons – moreover, it has pinky and ring finger support, which helps to prevent hand cramps even after hours of gaming.

 The Mionix Castor comes in multiple colors which are highly customizable (over 16.8 million options).